Most habits are hard to break but take time to build.

 Of course, making a bunch of huge changes all at once can become overwhelming and may even feel impossible, so choose one or two things from the list that seem realistic and start there.

-Here are 7 healthy habits to begin now so you can start school as your healthiest self!
+Here are 7 healthy habits to build now so you can start school as your healthiest self!

 1. Set goals